Colorado State University

 Fort Collins, CO 80523-1571

-Jeffrey P. Miller has 20 years of experience in the food service industry and is currently associate professor and program director for the hospitality management program at Colorado State University.
+Jeffrey P. Miller has 20 years of experience in the foodservice industry and is currently an associate professor and program director for the hospitality management program at Colorado State University.
 He was a chef in the Kansas City area for most of his culinary career and did his culinary internship at The American restaurant in Kansas City, Mo.
-Miller received his formal culinary training at New England Culinary Institute.
-He holds a master’s degree from Kansas State University in hotel, restaurant and institution management and a doctorate in educational leadership from Colorado State University.
+Miller received his formal culinary training at the New England Culinary Institute.
+He holds a master’s degree from Kansas State University in hotel, restaurant, and institution management and a doctorate in educational leadership from Colorado State University.

 He was awarded the CSU Alumni Association Best Teacher Award in 2007.
 In 2017, he was named the CAFÉ/Sysco Culinary Educator of the Year.

 Since becoming a teacher, Miller has done research in teaching methods, sustainability in the hospitality industry, alcohol beverage management, food and culture, and heritage/culinary tourism.

 Ph.D. in Education and Human Resource Studies, Colorado State University, 2006

 M.S. in Institutional Management, Kansas State University, 1995

 A.O.S. in Culinary Arts, New England Culinary Institute, 1988